martinthomson/tls-suppress-intermediates/draft-thomson-tls-sic.md

 # Security Considerations

 This creates an unencrypted signal that might be used to identify which clients believe that they have all intermediates.
-This might allow cilents to be more effectively fingerprinted by peers and any elements on the network path.
+This might allow clients to be more effectively fingerprinted by peers and any elements on the network path.